hpc/charliecloud/doc/ch-test_desc.rst

 accommodate configurations where sudo is not available via the same login path used for running tests.

-The packed and unpacked image directories specified for testing are volitile.
+The packed and unpacked image directories specified for testing are volatile.
 The contents of these directories are removed before each respective build and run phases.